flexi-framework/flexi/doc/userguide/040_toolsoverview.md

 ## `tools` folder

 The scripts provided in the `tools` folder are generally not part of the tutorials.
 They are briefly described below.
+The path to the python files (of the form `$FLEXIROOT/tools/SUBDIR/`) is omitted in the following.

 For most python tools, possible arguments and syntax can be shown with the `-h` argument: